tommy-fox/magnatagatune/README.md

 <b>Overview</b><br>
 Our group addressed problem of musical genre classification, which is a subset of audio classifcation in general. <br> <br>

 We utilized transfer learning to train a convolutional neural network for a multi-label classification, using each audio sample’s mel spectrogram images as input features.
-The model was based on the VGG model trained for audio files with ‘audioset’, namely “VGGish”. <br><br>
+The model was based on the VGG model trained for audio files with ‘audioset’, namely “VGGish”.
+Our final testing accuracy across all genres was 98%. <br><br>

 <b> Data and Preprocessing </b><br>
 We used the magnatagatune dataset, obtained from the MIREX website, which consists of over 20,000 mono audio files each 30 seconds long.
 We used 75% of the data for training and 25% for testing.
 The dataset consisted of raw audio files, classified into 188 genre classes specified in a CSV file. <br><br>